 When seeking a claim, residents and their loved ones may be able to request recovery for various kinds of damages.
 This could include requests regarding physical ailments.
 This could include bruises, broken bones, bedsores, and other forms of personal injury.

 With pain and suffering, recovery could be sought for economic losses due to medical bills, physical therapy, and additional treatments.
-Emotional distress, which could include the loss of enjoyment of life, may be included in a claim for compensation.
+Emotional distress, which could include the loss of enjoyment of life, may also be included in a claim for compensation.

 Let a Mount Pleasant Nursing Home Abuse Attorney Help